 Where to Watch the Symphony of Lights:

 Probably the best option for those who want to get a 360 degree picture of the Symphony of Lights is to join one of the dedicated harbour cruises.
 The ninety minute Symphony of Lights Harbor Cruise takes in the show and also offers drinks on board.
-Alternatively, you can take a trip on the Star Ferry, which pauses especially to allow passengers to enjoy the show.
+Alternatively, you can take a trip on the Star Ferry, which pauses for a few minutes especially to allow passengers to enjoy the show.

 Back on dry land, the best of the show takes place on Hong Kong Island, so the best vantage point is over in Kowloon.
 The Avenue of Stars, on the waters edge, offers a perfect view and also features a broadcast of the narration and soundtrack.
 Another good option, and substantially less crowded, is the Ocean Terminal pier just to the north of the Star Ferry Terminal.